 We reviewed arrangements in relation to IPC procedures throughout the practice to evidence that the risk of infection transmission to patients, visitors and staff was minimised.
-We undertook a tour of some areas of the premises and noted that the clinical and decontamination areas were clean, tidy and uncluttered.
-We found that all areas of the practice reviewed were fully equipped to meet the needs of patients.
+We undertook a tour of the premises and noted that the clinical and decontamination areas were clean, tidy and uncluttered.
+We found that all areas of the practice were fully equipped to meet the needs of patients.